spandan-ml-linux/spandan-ml-linux.github.io/_posts/2020-03-26-Remembering-one's-roots.md

 However, there are ways to overcome this and gain passwordless root access to your Linux System.
 The first one is quite simple.

-#### Boot the LiveCD open up the terminal and mount the root partition of your main system.
+#### Method 1 : Boot the LiveCD open up the terminal and mount the root partition of your main system.
 ```
 # mkdir mnt
 # mount /dev/sdX mnt